Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Bring a cloth baby carrier if you are going to enter the Palace of Versailles

-For safety reasons aimed at optimal evacuation in the event of an emergency, pushchairs and metal baby carriers are not allowed inside the Palace of Versailles.
+For safety reasons aimed at optimal evacuation in the event of an emergency, metal prams and baby carriers are not allowed inside the Palace of Versailles.
 It is therefore recommended that you take a cloth baby carrier with you, which is totally permitted.

-However, this doesn't mean that you can't go to Versailles without a pushchair - it can be very useful for exploring the gardens!
-All you have to do is leave it in the cloakroom once you decide to enter the Palace.
+However, this does not mean that you can't go to Versailles without a pushchair - it can be very useful for exploring the gardens!
+All you have to do is leave it in the luggage room once you decide to enter the Palace.

 Explore fairytale Versailles with the kids